spelletier1996/vention-inverted-pendulum/README.md

 The solution is split into three seperate executables to somewhat emulate a real world scenerio.
 The simulation is taking the place of real world hardware, the controller is running on a seperate device and the HMI is independent from the controller allowing it to be updated while maintaining stability.

+There are two HMI versions V1 and V2, As project requirements were updated after the initial version a second version with added controls and warnings was implemented.

 Further requirements and design decisions can be reviewed in ```docs/design```

 ### Dependencies